bcss/RentACar-Contract/docs/IMPORT_DATA.md

 ## Overview

-The Import Data feature allows superadmin users to bulk import master data and contracts from external systems into RCCMS.
+The Import Data feature allows superadmin users to bulk import master data and contracts from external systems into KarāraOS.
 This feature supports importing Customers, Vehicles, Sponsors, Companies, and Contracts through standardized file formats with comprehensive validation and user-friendly error reporting.

 **Access:** Settings → Import Data (superadmin only)